Car fleet manager

 Fuel Discounts: The plan might explore negotiating bulk fuel discounts with vendors.
 By purchasing fuel in larger quantities, the company can potentially obtain a lower price per gallon.

-Safety Regulations and Compliance for Car Fleet Operations
+Safety Regulations and Compliance for Car Fleet Management

 The car fleet manager holds the responsibility of making sure the company fleet complies with all relevant safety regulations.
 Here's a breakdown of their key duties in this area: